Online Donations

 UMC "Special Sundays" are designated by the global United Methodist Church and enable congregations throughout our whole denomination to celebrate, commemorate, and contribute connectionally to support important causes.
 By combining our Special Sunday offerings with those of other UMC congregations, the UMC is able to do more work, together, to support growth and change for all God's people.

-For most Special Sunday offerings, half the funds collected on a Special Sunday stay within a conference, administered by the conference's finance office to serve conference-level needs and initiatives, while the other half go the the UMC's general conference board of finance for supporting UMC projects worldwide.
+For our Special Sunday offerings, half the funds collected on a Special Sunday stay within the Baltimore-Washington Conference and are administered by the conference's finance office to serve conference-level needs and initiatives.
+The other half go the the UMC's general conference board of finance for supporting UMC projects worldwide.

 The United Methodist Church calendar includes recommended dates for celebrating each Special Sunday, while allowing individual congregations to celebrate Special Sundays and welcome offerings on any Sunday that is convenient and appropriate.